MAYHEM-Lab/kmeans-service/README.md

 # Centaurus: K-Means as a Service
-This is a repository for a scalable web service that analyzes data to determine the best number of clusters for it, using K-Means algorithm with Mahalanois distance and Bayesian Information Criterion.
+This is a repository for a scalable web service that analyzes data to determine the best number of clusters for it, using K-Means algorithm with Mahalanobis distance and Bayesian Information Criterion.

 Author: Angad Gill